mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ There are also situations in which a macro cannot possibly generate valid Swift code based on the code it is applied to.

 ^ For example, it is technically possible to overload case names in Swift enums.
-However, overloaded case names aren't useful at all in Swift because due to a Swift compiler bug it is impossible to switch over such enums.
+However, overloaded case names aren't useful at all in Swift due to a Swift compiler bug that makes it impossible to switch over such enums.

-^ Further, overloaded case names causes our `@CasePathable` macro to generate invalid Swift since it would need to generate two computed properties with the same name.
+^ Further, overloaded case names would cause our `@CasePathable` macro to generate invalid Swift since it would need to generate two computed properties with the same name.

 ^ So, we detect that situation early on and throw an error immediately.
 That way we don't generate invalid Swift code.